Miles: 10.8 thru hike (with shuttle), 2.25 miles to first ledge

 Elevation Gain/Highest: 2721ft/3481ft

-Map: Green Trails Issaquah Alps, King County, my GAIA
+Map: Green Trails Issaquah Alps, King County

 Favorite Eats After Hike: Garlic Crush, Agave Cocina, North Bend Bar & Grill, Chang Thai & Pho, or just Pack A Cooler.
 You can learn more about these places in my Must Hike Must Eat Eating Out Guide.